-But contrary to what many might think, Yoga can aid your weight loss journey beautifully.
-While it detoxifies your body, Yoga makes you a mindful eater and helps prevent stress eating.
+But contrary to what many might think, yoga can aid your weight loss journey beautifully.
+While it detoxifies your body, yoga makes you a mindful eater and helps prevent stress eating.
 Your brain is more aware of what you consume and what your body needs.
-Yoga brings down the levels of the stress hormone Cortisol, the rise of which is associated with fat storage in areas we want the least, like the stomach.
-To top it, many core Asanas spark your metabolism and aid calorie burning.
+Yoga brings down the levels of the stress hormone, Cortisol, the rise of which is associated with fat storage in areas we want the least, like the stomach.
+To top it all, many core asanas spark your metabolism and aid calorie burning.

 1. Paripurna Navasana (Boat Pose)

 Sit on your mat with your legs straight in front of you.
 Keep your hand a little behind your hip, fingers pointing forward.
 Press them and straighten the arm.
 Lift the top of your breastbone and lean back slightly, continuing to lengthen the front of your torso between the pubis and top of your breastbone.
 Make sure not to round your back.

 Exhale, bend your knee, and slowly lift your feet, to make an angle of 45 degrees with your thighs, relative to the floor.
 As you lengthen your tailbone, lift your pubis towards your navel.
 Try to straighten your knees with the tip of your toes slightly above your eye-level.

 Stretch your arms parallel to each other and the floor.
 Spread your shoulder blades and reach out through your fingers.